vipulnaik/working-drafts/lesswrong/the-case-for-mental-strength.md

 Mental health is about your current mental state, or your average mental state over time.
 For instance, do you often feel stress and anxiety?
 Do you feel uncontrollable anger?
-Do you have depressive thoought patterns?
+Do you have depressive thought patterns?
 Or are you generally satisfied and content with yourself?
 Are you able to focus on the tasks that are important to you?